Nevertheless, there happen to be questions regarding the kind of “official act” which forms the foundation of the offense.

 On appeal Governor McDonnell’s attorneys claimed he had just expanded “regular political courtesies” to anyone who paid him cash.
 “This is the very first time in our history a public official was convicted of corruption despite never consenting to place a thumb on the scales of any government choice,” their brief said.

 I’m presently managing several issues involving possible or real prosecutions below the “honest services” theory.
-As it probably will affect these and future cases, I am going to keep looking at the McDonnell case we manage in this place.
+As it probably will affect these and future cases, I am going to keep looking at the McDonnell case we manage in this place while listening to the best SEO podcasts.